Gillygate

-Gillygate is a street in York, in England, immediately north of the city centre.
+Gillygate is a street in York, England, immediately north of the city centre.

 History

-The area occupied by the street lay outside the walls of Roman Eboracum, but evidence of occupation in this period has been found, and it is possible that a minor Roman road ran along it route.
+The area occupied by the street lay outside the walls of Roman Eboracum, but evidence of occupation from this period has been found, and it is possible that a minor Roman road ran along its route.
 During the Anglo-Saxon and Viking Jorvik period, the area appears to have been abandoned.
-Gillygate was first recorded in the 12th century, at which time the church of St Giles, Gillygate, which gives the street its name, lay on the north-west side.
+Gillygate was first recorded in the 12th century, when the church of St Giles, Gillygate, which gives the street its name, stood on the north-west side.
 The south-east side was largely gardens owned by St Leonard's Hospital, but was gradually becoming built up with houses.
 In 1354, the street was placed under the jurisdiction of the city of York.

 By 1401, a chapel dedicated to St Antony existed on the street, but this was replaced by St Antony's Hospital by 1420 and became a private house in 1558.
-St Giles Church was demolished in the 16th century, although burials in its graveyard continued into the following century, and the north-west side of the street remained large open fields in the 17th century.
-Some small-scale industry existed in this period, including stone and coal yards, a smithy, and a clay pipe manufacturer.
+St Giles Church was demolished in the 16th century, although burials in its graveyard continued into the following century, and the north-west side of the street remained largely open fields in the 17th century.
+Some small-scale industry existed in this period, including stone and coal yards, a smithy, and a clay-pipe manufacturer.

-While Gillygate lies just north-west of the York city walls, unlike elsewhere on their circuit, the buildings screening the wall have not been cleared, and so can only be occasionally glimpsed from the street.
-In 1972, Nikolaus Pevsner described the street as "a run-down Georgian Street with two interesting houses", these being 3-5 and 26-28 Gillygate.
+Although Gillygate lies just north-west of the city walls, unlike elsewhere on their circuit the buildings screening the wall have not been cleared, and the walls can only be glimpsed occasionally from the street.
+In 1972, Nikolaus Pevsner described Gillygate as "a run-down Georgian Street with two interesting houses", these being Nos.
+3–5 and Nos.
+26–28.
 It is now a street with predominantly independent shops.
-In 2013, the City of York Council claimed that "over the last 30 years, the quality of shops and businesses here has risen generally".
-However, it forms part of the city's inner ring road, and has heavy traffic.
+In 2013, City of York Council stated that "over the last 30 years, the quality of shops and businesses here has risen generally".
+However, it forms part of the city's inner ring road and carries heavy traffic.